RachitaB/SQL/README.md

 ---

 ## 📌 Overview
-This repository maintains a structured record of the **SQL questions I’ve practiced on LeetCode** along with their solutions and approaches.
+This repository maintains a structured record of the **SQL questions I’ve practiced from LeetCode and other platforms** along with their solutions and approaches.

 It helps in:
 - Tracking learning progress 📈